skid/picksy/README.md

       }]
     }];

-    // Anayze the dom and add various metrics to the nodes picksy.analyze(dom);
+    // Anayze the dom and extract the text content var result = picksy.analyze(dom);
-    // Print a formatted and colored tree of the DOM picksy.printTree(dom);
+    // Print a formatted and colored tree of the DOM with some debug info. picksy.printTree(result.dom);
-    // Get the text node that contains the meat of the text var textNode = picksy.extract(dom);
+    // Get the node that contains the meat of the text result.textNode;
-    // Get the actual text from the text node.
-"Formatted" means that block tags are surrounded by newlines. var text = picksy.getFormattedText()
+    // Get the actual text from the text node. result.content;

 ## How it works

 Picksy employs several heuristics for guessing where the text is.
-Read the comments in `extract.js` for more info.
-Here's some of them:
+Read the comments in `extractor.js` for more info.
+Here's a short list.

-- A strong emplasis on the location of the title in the DOM.
-- A "repetitiveness" score is calculated for nodes.
-Nodes that have repeating patterns are unlikely to contain the main text.
 - Word count is taken into account rather than character count.
-- Link density.
+- Moving averages of words in a flattend DOM.
+- Location of the title.
-- Longest word sequence (uninterrupted by tags).
-- Height of a node subtree.
+- Longest word sequence (uninterrupted by tags) vs depth of a node subtree.
+- Number of words in link tags, number of LI tags.

 ## License